- A parent looking for quality guitar instruction for your son or daughter?

 Small Group Guitar Lessons

-I teach many small group guitar lessons and guitar classes.
-While group guitar classes are usually thought of as short beginner courses I offer ongoing group playing opportunities for all ages and levels.
-Even some of my most advanced students take their lessons in a group format, getting the opportunity to put their skills to use with other players in real time.
-Young children get to learn guitar in a fun environment where they make friends and play group pieces together.
+We teach many small group guitar lessons and guitar classes.
+While group guitar classes are usually thought of as short beginner courses we offer ongoing group playing opportunities for all different ages and levels.
+Even some of our most advanced students take their lessons in a group format, getting the opportunity to put their skills to use with other players in real time.
+Young children get to learn guitar in a fun environment where they make friends and get to play music together with multiple parts.

-Group classes can be fun and motivating, but these classes also provide very direct preparation for real-world performance situations.
+Group classes can be fun and motivating, but these classes also provide great preparation for actual performance!
+This is often advantageous (and more enjoyable) to just sitting with a teacher one on one and going over exercises.

 Specialties and Genre

-I teach folk, pop, rock, blues, and jazz guitar, on both electric and acoustic, with a special interest in improvisation.
+I teach folk, pop, rock, blues, and jazz guitar, on both electric guitar and acoustic guitar.

 I do not offer classical guitar lessons, but I do incorporate some classical methods to my instruction in other genres.
 I also do not offer guitar lessons specializing in metal, though I am familiar with many of the techniques and do incorporate some of those techniques into my instruction for other styles.